billfitzgerald/personal-privacy-security/README.md

 Clearing your cookies, cache, and browsing history regularly minimizes the amount of data available to trackers (read our instructions for [Chrome](https://support.google.com/accounts/answer/32050?hl=en) and [Firefox](https://support.mozilla.org/en-US/kb/delete-browsing-search-download-history-firefox)).

-Blocking JavaScript.
-In Firefox, the best option for this is [NoScript](https://noscript.net/).
-Using NoScript will break functionality on some sites.

 In addition to these steps, disabling and removing unused browser plug-ins is strongly recommended.
 In some instances, advertising companies or criminals have bought moderately popular extensions and used them to push trackers and malware.
 Disabling and deleting unused browser extensions minimizes this risk (read our instructions for [Chrome](https://support.google.com/chrome_webstore/answer/2664769?hl=en) and [Firefox](https://support.mozilla.org/en-US/kb/disable-or-remove-add-ons)).

 A final note here involves the use of so-called "private" or incognito browsing.
 Avoid it.
 If you want private browsing for everyday activities, use the steps outlined in this section.
 If you want truly private browsing, use Tor, as described in the next section.